scottrippey/zustand-refined/README.md

 > Note: when creating a Zustand store, normally the initializer accepts 2 parameters, like `createStore((setState, getState) => (initial state))`.
-> However, with `zustand-actions`, we will be creating our "getters" as `hooks`, and our "setters" as `actions`, so there is no need to use these parameters.
+> However, with `zustand-refined`, we will be creating our "getters" as `hooks`, and our "setters" as `actions`, so there is no need to use these parameters.
 > The `store` you create should ONLY return the actual state values, and should NOT use these getters or setters.